fprime-community/fprime-workshop-led-blinker-/docs/led-blinker.md

 This code tells the GPIO driver to open pin 13 as an output pin.
 If this fails, an error is printed to the console, but the system continues to start.

-!!! warning
+> [!WARNING]
-    In `led-blinker/LedBlinker` build the deployment and resolve any errors before continuing.
+> In `led-blinker/LedBlinker` build the deployment and resolve any errors before continuing.

 ### LED Blinker Step 7 Conclusion